SundaeSwap-finance/sundae-sdk/docs/typescript/core/classes/Lucid.TxBuilderLucidV3.md

 ▸ **getMaxScooperFeeAmount**(): `Promise`\<`bigint`\>

 Utility function to get the max scooper fee amount, which is defined in the settings UTXO datum.
+If no settings UTXO was found, due to a network error or otherwise, we fallback to 1 ADA.

 #### Returns